AkinniyiMary/LITA-CAPSTONE-PROJECT/README.md

 - Pivot table visualisation
 - Data import to sql server
 - Queries exceution
-- Data import to power bi......
+- Data import to power bi ...to be continued